Aura Parental Controls Review 2025: Unique and Tailored Protection

 Notification from Aura Parental Controls that screen time limit was reached

 The screen time management feature allows you to have a little more control over how your kids access applications.
-Given the lack of app monitoring, this is a workaround.
 As long as you know what apps your child has on their mobile device, you can set individual limits to help you moderate app usage.

 Location tracking and geo-fencing